Secondary Thrombocytosis

 Prognosis

 Secondary thrombocytosis is usually transient and resolves when the underlying condition is addressed.
 The overall prognosis depends on the primary causative condition.
-The presence of thrombocytosis is considered a poor prognosis in certain disorders like chronic obstructive pulmonary disease (COPD) and gastrointestinal cancers (eg, esophageal and colorectal cancer).[63]
+In some disorders, such as chronic obstructive pulmonary disease and certain gastrointestinal cancers (eg, esophageal and colorectal cancer), the presence of thrombocytosis may indicate a poorer prognosis.[69]

 Complications